MichalisPanayides/Talks/Annual Review/Story Board_simplified.md

 ### **2.1.
 Motivation - The problem**
 - Ambulance service and ED interaction
 - Game Theoretic scenario informed by queueing theoretic models
+- Model to be output at the end - going to come back to this

 - Set of regulations: 95% of patients within 4 hours
 - Causes ambulances blockage in an attempt to satisfy regulations